khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

 - **Contact information:** [ux@gitlab.com](mailto:ux@gitlab.com)
 - **Notes:**
   - This evaluation only refers to GitLab the product and does not include the [about.gitlab.com](https://about.gitlab.com/) or [docs.gitlab.com](https://docs.gitlab.com/ee/) websites.
-  - The latest revision evaluates **GitLab Enterprise Edition Premium version 17.0** and supersedes earlier versions of this report.
+  - The latest revision evaluates whether or not previous findings are still valid as of GitLab Enterprise Edition Premium version 17.0, but does not provide new evaluations.
+New success criteria from the VPAT 2.5 template have also been added.
+This revision supersedes earlier versions of this report.
   - **Table 3: Success Criteria, Level AAA** has been removed because the GitLab product has not been evaluated for WCAG 2.2 Level AAA conformance.
   - GitLab supports the current and previous major version along with current minor version of the following browsers: Mozilla Firefox, Google Chrome, Chromium, Apple Safari, Microsoft Edge.
   - GitLab does not support running with JavaScript disabled in the browser because several features require JavaScript extensively.